K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 The key of the result record is the same as for both joining input records.

-values (so-called tombstone records) have delete semantics.
+Note that records with null values (so-called tombstone records) have delete semantics.

 For example, for left input tombstones the provided value-joiner is not called but a tombstone record is

-forwarded directly to delete a record in the result KTable
+forwarded directly to delete a record in the result KTable if required (i.e., if there is anything to be

 deleted).

-key will be dropped and no join computation is performed.
+Input records with null key will be dropped and no join computation is performed.

 Example:

-thisKTable | thisState | otherKTable | otherState | result update record |
+| thisKTable | thisState | otherKTable | otherState | result update record |

-<K1:A> | <K1:A> | <K1:ValueJoiner(A,null)> | ||
+| <K1:A> | <K1:A> | <K1:ValueJoiner(A,null)> | ||

-<K1:A> | <K1:b> | <K1:b> | <K1:ValueJoiner(A,b)> | |
+| <K1:A> | <K1:b> | <K1:b> | <K1:ValueJoiner(A,b)> | |

-<K1:null> | <K1:b> | <K1:null> | ||
+| <K1:null> | <K1:b> | <K1:null> | ||

-<K1:null> |
+| <K1:null> |

 used to subsequently query the operation results; valid characters are ASCII

 alphanumerics, '.', '_' and '-'.
-If null
+If null then the results cannot be queried

-that contains join-records for each key and values computed by the given
+(i.e., that would be equivalent to calling leftJoin(KTable, ValueJoiner).KTable that contains join-records for each key and values computed by the given

-, one for each matched record-pair with the same key plus one for each non-matching record of
+ValueJoiner, one for each matched record-pair with the same key plus one for each non-matching record of

-@Deprecated <VO,VR> KTable<K,VR> leftJoin(KTable<K,VO> other, ValueJoiner<? super V,? super VO,? extends VR> joiner, StateStoreSupplier<KeyValueStore> storeSupplier)
+outerJoin(KTable, ValueJoiner, Materialized)@Deprecated <VO,VR> KTable<K,VR> leftJoin(KTable<K,VO> other, ValueJoiner<? super V,? super VO,? extends VR> joiner, StateStoreSupplier<KeyValueStore> storeSupplier)

-(left input) with another KTable
+KTable (left input) with another KTable's (right input) records using

 non-windowed left equi join.

-The join is a primary key join with join attribute thisKTable.key == otherKTable.key
+The join is a primary key join with join attribute thisKTable.key == otherKTable.key.

-, all records from left KTable
+In contrast to inner-join, all records from left KTable will produce

 an output record (cf. below).

-that represents the current (i.e., processing time) result
+The result is an ever updating KTable that represents the current (i.e., processing time) result

 of the join.